-Coaching is a great way to express your passion for a sport and be actively involved instead of just being a spectator.
+Coaching is a great way to express your passion and be actively involved.
+It will also help you to keep active.

-There are many ways in ways to get involved, such as helping your local club, getting involved in your children's sporting activities or even helping to support the next elite sports star!
+There are many ways in which to get involved, such as assisting at your local park run, instructing a dance class, helping your local club or getting involved in your children's sporting activities.

-It's social, it's helpful and it keeps you on your toes.
+It's social, it's helpful and most importantly, it's fun.